tropicsquare/tropic01-stm32u5-usb-devkit-fw/README.md

 # About

-TROPIC01 minimal USB dev-kit firmware for MCU STM32U535.
+Tropic Square TROPIC01 minimal USB dev-kit firmware for MCU STM32U535.
-USB to SPI master converter for PCB TS13xx.
+Main function is USB to SPI master converter.

-USB-CDC class (`/dev/ttyACM*`).
+Designed for PCB TS13xx (first compatible version is TS1302), see HW repo ts13-dev-kit.git Connected device work as USB-CDC class (in Linux and Android it appears as `/dev/ttyACM*`).

+# Usage

+For basic low-level test you may use any terminal application, see  chapter [Function](#Function).
+For real usage of TROPIC01 chip use [Libtropic library](https://github.com/tropicsquare/libtropic-util)

 # STM32 based firmware

-Minimal requirements:
+Minimal requirements for compilation:

  * linux compatible os
  * arm-none-eabi-gcc